Winlink 2000 Communications

 Winlink 2000: The Network

-The Winlink system uses the HF/VHF/UHF bands and the Internet.
-The network (Winlink system) can be as simple or complex as requirements necessitate.
-How the WL2K system is used depends upon the needs of those being served.
-To better understand the network and its components review the presentations located here.
+The network can be as simple or complex as requirements necessitate.
+How the WL2K system is used depends upon the needs of those you serve.

-Most Paclink VHF/UHF email applications would be seen at installations in a multi-computer environment, on a LAN.
+Most Paclink VHF/UHF email applications (stations B and D) would be seen at installations in a multi-computer environment, on a LAN.
 Paclink can be configured with up to five prioritized connection paths.
-Telnet direct to a RMS would be the first, followed by different paths to Telpac Nodes.
-Future plans include adding HF connection capabilities to allow direct Paclink to RMS connections.
+Telnet direct to a PMBO would be the first, followed by different paths to Telpac Nodes.
+Future plans include adding HF connection capabilities to allow direct Paclink to PMBO connections.

-Components necessary to establish an Airmail VHF/UHF solution are:
+Components necessary to establish a VHF Winlink capable local station are:

 • a PC Pentium II or higher